Edited by Marsh J. Halberg & Debbie Lang

 Driver’s License Law and Sanctions

 Introduction; Definitions; Alcohol/Drug Test Conviction and Test Refusal Sanctions; Criminal Vehicular Homicide and Injury (MINN.
-STAT. §§ 609.2112, 609.2113, or 609.2114) or Manslaughter (MINN.
-STAT. § 609.20); Loss of Driving Privilege for Commercial Class A-B-C Driver’s License Holders; Special Review; Rehabilitation; Underage Drinking and Driving (the “Not a Drop” Law), Purchase or Attempt to Purchase Alcohol or Tobacco, and Possession of Controlled Substances in a Motor Vehicle; Fleeing a Peace Officer in a Motor Vehicle – MINN.
-STAT. § 609.487; Limited License; Judicial and Administrative Review of License Loss; Forms; Appendix A – Driver’s Testing Stations
+STAT. §§ 609.2112; 609.2113; 609.2114) or Manslaughter (MINN.
+STAT. § 609.20); Loss of Driving Privilege for Commercial Class A-B-C Driver’s License Holders; Special Review; Rehabilitation; Underage Drinking and Driving (the “Not a Drop” Law and Vanessa’s Law), Purchase or Attempt to Purchase Alcohol or Tobacco, and Possession of Controlled Substances in a Motor Vehicle; Fleeing a Peace Officer in a Motor Vehicle – MINN.
+STAT. § 609.487; Limited License; Judicial and Administrative Review of License Loss; Minnesota Driver and Vehicle Services Website

 Automobile Stops and Initial Investigations